 What Exactly is a Mini Projector with WiFi and Bluetooth?

 At its core, a mini projector is a portable device that projects an image onto a surface.
 The magic happens when you add wireless capabilities.
 WiFi connectivity allows the projector to connect to your home or office network, enabling direct streaming from apps like Netflix, YouTube, or Hulu, just like a smart TV.
 Bluetooth functionality lets you wirelessly connect to external audio devices, such as soundbars or portable speakers, for a truly immersive audio experience that the tiny built-in speakers can’t match.
 This combination creates a completely cordless entertainment system that fits in your backpack.
+For shop curated portable mini on this site.

 Key Features to Consider Before Buying